1,000+ Opportunities

 Save a search for “Minnesota State Arts Board” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Individual artists who are legal residents of Minnesota at the time of application.
+Search similar grants →According to the current listing, eligibility includes: Individual artists who are legal residents of Minnesota at the time of application.
 Must be at least 18 years old.
 Must not be enrolled as full-time students in a degree-granting program.
 All artistic disciplines are eligible including visual, literary, performing, media, and traditional arts.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.